kif01/Watson-Twilio-Integration/slides/README_slides.md

 - Rangana Gunathilaka, IBM Champion https://www.linkedin.com/in/rgsajit/

 🎈 Prerequisites <br />
-☁ Register for a free IBM Cloud Account: https://ibm.biz/BdqCeB ☁ Sign up for a Twilio account: https://www.twilio.com/try-twilio
+☁ Register for a free IBM Cloud Account: https://ibm.biz/BdqCeB <br />
+☁ Sign up for a Twilio account: https://www.twilio.com/try-twilio

 🍉 Register for the live stream and replay on Crowdcast: <br/>